 The purpose of this article is to show how the calculator for predicting salmonella growth on tomatoes was written in ASP.
 I would like to encourage lecturers and students to learn how to programme.
-While ASP is being replaced by ASP.NET the basic premises using in ASP coding can be applied to other languages and even if you decide to learn PHP which is a particularly versatile web language you will be able to apply the concepts learned
+While ASP is being replaced by ASP.NET the basic premises using in ASP coding can be applied to other languages and even if you decide to learn PHP which is a particularly versatile web language or other language (probably good idea) you will be able to apply the concepts learned.

 Constructing the data entry form